Cable fault location: Cable faults

-Cable faults are damage to cables which effect a resistance in the cable.
-If allowed to persist, this can lead to a voltage breakdown.
+Cable faults are damage to cables that cause resistance in the cable.
+This can lead to a voltage breakdown.
 There are different types of cable faults, which must first be classified before they can be located.
 The insulation of the cable plays a significant role in this.
-While paper-impregnated cables are particularly susceptible to external chemical and thermal influences, in high-voltage PE or XLPE cables the polyethylene insulation of the conductor is affected, leading to partial breakdowns and cracks that “eat away” the insulation.
+While paper-impregnated cables are particularly susceptible to external chemical and thermal influences, in high-voltage PE or XLPE cables, the polyethylene insulation of the conductor is affected, leading to partial breakdowns and cracks that degrade the insulation.

 Screening faults

 A contact between conductor and screen generates a varying resistance.

 Phase faults

 The contact between multiple conductors generates a varying resistance.

 Sheath faults

 Sheath faults are damage of the cable sheath that allows the surroundings contact with the cable screen.

 Faults due to moisture

 Water penetrates into the cable sheath and contacts the conductors.
 Impedance changes at the fault location make measuring more difficult.
 The resistance usually lies in the high-ohmic range.